 As an original member of the EU, originally known as the EEC, Luxembourg’s village of Schengen held the signing of the Schengen agreements which introduced the notion of free movement of citizens throughout the Schengen zone.

-Due to increasing security and health threats throughout the region, the EU has decided to implement the ETIAS Visa for Luxembourg to help control the influx of visitors to Europe coming through Luxembourg.
+Due to increasing security and health threats throughout the region, the EU has decided to implement the ETIAS for Luxembourg to help control the influx of visitors to Europe coming through Luxembourg.

 Among the many attractions that this mini-nation offers tourists are the many scenic areas with lakes, forests, castles and hilly landscapes perfect for hiking enthusiasts.
 The country is also blessed with a mild continental climate and 3 Natural Parks as well as the famous UNESCO heritage site, the City of Luxembourg.